j9t/little-books/manuscript/html-css-frameworks.md

 Reflected in the table is the idea that frameworks can be used and developed liberally, with two exceptions.
 One exception is that _experts shouldn’t use external frameworks_; the other is that _beginners shouldn’t develop external frameworks_.

-The two exceptions stem from a violation of quality standards: While the external framework violates the ideals of the expert (which I will later describe), it is the beginner who would not yet know the necessary ideals to create a quality framework.
+The two exceptions stem from a violation of quality standards: While the external framework violates the ideals of the expert (which I will describe later), it’s the beginner who would not yet know the necessary ideals to create a quality framework.

 The internal framework is safe to use or develop in every case because that’s the preferred way of developing websites and apps.
 Internal beats external every time because external cannot, by definition, know all the needs of the organization, and therefore fails many quality standards.
 Second, internal solutions are the better route for both experts and beginners to stay sharp and to learn, since their mistakes have a smaller impact.